Ana Castellain: 2010–2013

 The athlete ends the year 2010 winning the South American bench press championship with a new South American record of 147.5 Kg.
 In 2011, she had another Pan-American and another gold medal, this time in Luján, Argentina, breaking the record again.
-To end the year, the athlete won the bronze medal in her first participation in world championships in the city of Pilsen in the Czech Republic.
+To end the year, the athlete won the bronze medal in her first participation in world championships in the city of Plzeň in the Czech Republic.

 In 2012, a perfect South American in Cali, Colombia secured the gold medal with several records in the lifts.
 She ended the year with her second world championship in the city of Aguadilla in Puerto Rico with the silver medal, yet this was not the time when gold would shine in the athlete's hand at world championships.
 In 2013, the words of Ana Rosa Castellain come true, such as “not looking at an athlete” who wins three gold medals in international competitions in a single season, two of which in world championships (World Games in Cali and World Championships in Stavanger). with record breaking in several brands.
 And a medal in the South American in Quito, Ecuador.

 2014–2017

 In 2014, he starts the first semester with a gold medal in the Brazilian championship in the city of Itu in São Paulo and ends the semester with a silver medal in the world championship in the city of Potchefstroom in South Africa, he manages to finish his bachelor's degree in the same semester in Physical Education.
 The second semester starts with a gold medal in the South American championship in the city of Guayaquil in Ecuador and ends the semester with a silver medal in Colorado in the United States.
 At the end of the year, the athlete decides to move from Blumenau to Garopaba to seek new job opportunities in her area of academic training and intensify her training.
 In 2015, she started the year with a serious car accident.
-She returned to competitions only on September 16, 2015 at the Pan-American in the city of Ribeirão Preto in the State of São Paulo, winning two gold medals, in raw and equipped, and breaking a record.
+She returned to competitions only on September 16, 2015, at the Pan-American in the city of Ribeirão Preto in the State of São Paulo, winning two gold medals, in raw and equipped, and breaking a record.
 On November 9, she won a silver medal at the 2015 World Powerlifting Championships in Luxembourg.
 In 2016, his main international achievements were two gold medals at world championships in the United States in the cities of Killeen and Orlando.
 And a magnificent gold in the Brazilian championship in the city of Curitiba in the State of Paraná, beating all the records of the competition.
-In 2017, a flurry of gold medals: Brazilian equipped championship in Santo André, Brazilian raw championship in Ribeirão Preto, South American raw championship in Buenos Aires and world games in Wroclaw.
+In 2017, a flurry of gold medals: Brazilian equipped championship in Santo André, Brazilian raw championship in Ribeirão Preto, South American raw championship in Buenos Aires and world games in Wrocław.
 And a silver medal at the world championships in Minsk.